simon-gross/master_thesis/readme.md

 # Analyzing the Potential of Geographic Knowledge Graphs for Advancing Spatial Capabilities of RAG-based Large Language Model Applications
 Master Thesis by Simon Groß\
-University of Vienna\
+University of Vienna

 This repository provides the code to reproduce the findings presented in the thesis under the title above.
 ## Abstract
-...
+Large Language Models (LLM) gained immense popularity during the last years.
+While exhibiting impressive abilities, also within GIScience, they suffer from so called hallu- cinations.
+Retrieval Augmented Generation (RAG) emerged as an approach to miti- gate these by retrieving factual documents and giving them as context to the LLM.
+GraphRAG is a recent variation the contextual information is retrieved from knowl- edge graphs (KG) instead.
+This work assesses the potential of GraphRAG for spatially explicit tasks.
+Three spatial concepts - topology, directionality and proximity - are an- alyzed through targeted questions.
+A GraphRAG system is set up that autonomously retrieves the answers to the questions from the KG.
+The question together with the KGs ontology are given to a LLM with the instructions to generate a GeoSPARQL query (including functions if applicable) that is executed automatically on a GraphDB instance containing the needed data.
+During the experiment, multiple parameters (model, temperature, etc.) are recorded and their effects on performance are evalu- ated.
+This approach outperforms a non-RAG setup by a wide margin.
+Overall the f1 scores are 0.81 for RAG compared to 0.37 for non-RAG when using the best perform- ing model-temperature combination.
+For easier questions the RAG approach reaches f1 scores > 0.95.
+This study illustrates the potential of GraphRAG with the presented retrieval approach for advancing spatial capabilities of LLMs.

 ## Setup
 Instructions for setting up the environment or installing necessary dependencies to run the project.
-The installation is basedon the anaconda package manager
+The installation is based on the anaconda package manager

 ```bash
 # Open anaconda prompt